Two is the government's project for a new high speed rail line.

 High Speed Two Limited and their contractors will be responsible for building the railway.
 Before the main civil engineering works start, there will be a significant amount of preparatory work that will need to happen, including ground investigation works, ecological surveys, demolition and enabling works.
 These works will be the first pieces of construction that people living near the route will see.
 The advance works in Northamptonshire will be delivered by Fusion JV (Morgan Sindall Construction & Infrastructure Ltd, BAM Nuttall Limited, Ferrorvial Agroman (UK) Limited).

-We do not currently have any further details of exactly when and where construction will start in Northamptonshire, but we will update this website once it is available.
+Further details of exactly when and where construction will start in Northamptonshire will be provided on this webpage when it is available.

 What role does the county council have?